The Saragossa Manuscript (film): Plot

 Again Alfonso awakens at the gallows, but this time a cabalist is lying next to him.
 As they ride to the Cabalist's castle, they are joined by a skeptical mathematician, who remarks, "The human mind is ready to accept anything, if it is used knowingly."
-Thus ends part 1 of the film.
+This ends part 1 of the film.

 Part 2 is primarily filled with the nested tales told by the leader of a band of gypsies who visit the castle.
-Frame story or tale-within-a-tale-within-a-tale only begins to describe the complexity, because some of the inner tales intertwine, so that later tales shed new light on earlier experiences recounted by other characters.
+"Frame story" or "tale-within-a-tale-within-a-tale" only begins to describe the complexity, because some of the inner tales intertwine, so that later tales shed new light on earlier experiences recounted by other characters.
 Multiple viewings of the film are recommended in order to comprehend the plot, as well as identify the appearance of certain characters before they are "introduced" by the gypsy raconteur to tell their own tales.

 Finally, Alfonso is told to return to the Venta Quemada, where he meets the two princesses.
 They bid him farewell and the Sheikh gives him the large book so that he can write the end of his own story.
 The Sheikh explains that the whole adventure was a "game" designed to test Alfonso's character.

 Alfonso wakes under the gallows again, but his two servants are nearby – it is as if they are about to begin the journey that he has just "dreamed".
 At the small inn in Saragossa, he writes in the large book until someone tells him that the two princesses are waiting for him.
 He flings the book aside and it lands on the table where his descendant's enemy found it at the beginning of the film.

 Cast

 Production

-The film was shot at Kraków-Częstochowa Upland near Częstochowa, Olsztyn castle, Wrocław, Poland.
+The film was shot at Kraków-Częstochowa Upland near Częstochowa; Olsztyn castle; Wrocław, Poland.